 It is our experience that insurance carriers may well cover the control of active acne, but will not cover the treatment or improvement of acne facial scarring.

 Prior to any acne scar treatment any active acne must be controlled.
 This usually requires a course of oral antibiotics and individualized topical skin treatments to address the active acne.
 Following the preparation of the skin, we may propose any of the following treatments:

-Dermal Planning (Radioplanning)
+Dermal Planning (Radioplaning)

 Punch Graft - is used to build up the base of the indented scar

 There are multiple considerations in acne facial scarring, including patient's age, skin type and type of scarring.
-Treatment options must be individualized for each patient to gain the best overall results.
-We have developed a program which effectively treats all type of acne scarring and skin types.
+Treatment options must be individualized for each patient to gain the best overall results.* We have developed a program which effectively treats all type of acne scarring and skin types.
 The program is tailored to the severity, size and depth of the scars.
 For the patient with minimal scarring, mild topical dermabrasion and micro laser peels may be an option.
-For the patient with deeper ice pick and scallop scars, we use a technique called radioplanning or dermal planning which employs a microscopically controlled smoothing of the skin by applying directed heat ablation.
+For the patient with deeper ice pick and scallop scars, we use a technique called radioplaning or dermal planning which employs a microscopically controlled smoothing of the skin by applying directed heat ablation.
 Treatment of ice pick scars may be amenable to small micrografts that fill in the deep depressions left by the pitted scar.
 The usual approach following the above treatment options is the Erbium Laser which is used to smooth in the overall result.
 The length or severity of your recovery depends on which treatment option you choose.
 If you choose light or non ablative options, your recovery will be much shorter.
-If you choose the more ablative procedures such as dermal planning, your recovery will be slightly more extensive.
-It is important that you speak to your surgeon about your options and your recovery before making your decision.
+If you choose the more ablative procedures such as dermal planning, your recovery will be slightly more extensive.* It is important that you speak to your surgeon about your options and your recovery before making your decision.
+Results will vary.*

 Risks and Complications of Acne Facial Scarring*